andferrari/academic-kickstart/content/courses/ba_mauca/_index.md

 ---
 # Course title, summary, and position.
 linktitle: BA MAUCA
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Learn how to use Bayesian formalism to model and solve a problem.
-weight: 4
+weight: 6

 # Page metadata.
 title: Bayesian analysis.
 Application to image reconstruction